radius-project/design-notes/architecture/2023-06-arch-vnext.md

 also offering long-term advantages.

 Radius Core sidecar is the separate sidecar container image, which serves the common components.
-Radius Core sidecar will be deployed with User RP as a POD.
+Radius Core sidecar will be deployed with Resource Controller as a POD.

 The following diagram shows how to change the existing design with sidecar pattern at high-level.